 Editor's note: It is FFS if the GRE layer is needed, depending on whether the QoS related information needs to be transported between the UE and Gateway.

+NOTE 2: How NAS is terminated in the 6G CN depends on the KI#1 conclusions.

-6.11..2 Procedures
+6.11.1.2 Procedures